solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 #### Deploying a Timelock Controller on Testnet

 Before executing the proposal, set up a Timelock Controller contract on the testnet.
-We provide a script in the [script/](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script) folder named `DeployTimelock.s.sol` to streamline this process.
+We provide a script [DeployTimelock](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script/DeployTimelock.s.sol) to streamline this process.

 Before running the script, add the `DEPLOYER_EOA` address to the `Addresses.json` file.